artic-network/fieldbioinformatics/docs/primer-schemes.md

 ## Scheme logic

-The following sections will discuss how primer schemes are read from a `*.primer.bed` file and used in the ARTIC software.
+The following sections will discuss how primer schemes are read from a `primer.bed` file and used in the ARTIC software.

 ### Reading schemes

 #### primers

-Each line in a `*.primer.bed` file is a single primer.
+Each line in a `primer.bed` file is a single primer.
 Lines are processed one at a time and the input file does not need to be sorted in any way beforehand (although most schemes are sorted by primer start coordinate).
 As lines are read, they are converted to primer objects.

 Most of the logic behind creating a primer object relies on the primer name (column 4).
 As a primer line is read, we check for the following tags in the name field: